MickaelFontes/otgc/README.md

 10. Click the "Exchange authorization code for tokens" button
 11. Your refresh token is displayed.
 Copy ans paste the refresh token and the Client ID in your `config.ini` file.

 **NB:** By default, the `Publishing status` of your app is `Testing`, which causes refresh tokens to expire after 7 days, so you will need to manually refresh them on [Google OAuth 2.0 Playground](https://developers.google.com/oauthplayground/) and repeat the steps 5 to 11.
-To change that, follow the `Publish app` procedure as described on the `OAuth consent screen` page.
+To change that, remove all scopes from your consent screen and follow the `Publish app` procedure as described on the `OAuth consent screen` page.
+Its state should now be `Production`.
+Have fun.

 ### Configure your Google Calendar